 Just starting out?
 This is a great resource for encouragement on the how tos.
 Homeschool Made Simple – for the homeschool mom!

-Homeschooling for seventeen years now, Tricia faces a daily dose of chaos with five children from elementary to high school.
+Homeschooling since 2000, Tricia faces a daily dose of chaos with five children from elementary to high school.
 She is author of art curriculum and video courses for all ages plus helpful homeschool habits at Hodgepodge.
 She and her husband, Steve, are owners of Curriculum Choice.